-Moreover, the training process of FMARL under the consensus-based method is illustrated in Algorithm 2.
+The training algorithm of FMARL under the consensus-based method is illustrated in Algorithm 2.
 An intuitive schematic of the model's training process is presented in Fig. \ref{fig2}(c).
-It can be observed that local agents need to exchange their mini-batch gradients with neighbors before performing the local updating, and the exchanged mini-batch gradients have been also used to update the model's averaged parameters.
-It should be noted that the update rule presented in (\ref{conagent}) and (\ref{convirtual}) also conforms to A2, since the delay in local updating can only affect the value of $g(\theta_{k}^{(i)}, 0)$, which equals to $\mathbf{0}$ for some agents at the beginning of local interactions.
-Thus, although local interactions occur synchronously between neighboring agents, it is not necessary for an agent to wait for all the neighbors to complete a step in Algorithm 2, which can reduce the training time.
-Furthermore, we can obtain the following theorem under the consensus-based method
+It can be observed that agents need to exchange their local gradients with nearby collaborators before performing the local update, and these exchanged gradients are also used to update the model's average parameters.
+Note that the update rules in (\ref{conagent}) and (\ref{convirtual}) also conform to \underline{A2}, since the delay in obtaining local gradients can only affect the value of $g(\theta_{k}^{(i)}, 0)$, which equals to $\mathbf{0}$ for some agents at the beginning of local interaction.
+Thus, although local interactions occur synchronously between neighboring agents, it is not necessary for an agent to wait for all the neighbors to finish a step in Algorithm 2, so as to reduce the training time.
+Furthermore, we can obtain the following theorem.